holepunchto/bare/README.md

 #### `process.on('exit', code)`

 Emitted just before the process or current thread terminates.
-Any additional work scheduled after `exit` has been emitted will not be performed and so event listeners can only perform synchronous operations.
+Additional work scheduled in `exit` will be given a chance to run, but the process will terminate immediately after.

 All registered `exit` event listeners will be called before the process terminates.
 An event listener may override the final exit code by setting `process.exitCode` or by calling `process.exit(code)`.
 Calling `process.exit()` from an `exit` event listener will not prevent the remaining event listeners from running.